cutover-community

 Q: Does automation improve with every incident, or does each one start from scratch?

 Static processes decay.
-The right platform links outcomes back to response patterns, so the organization gets measurably faster over time, not just better documented.
+The right platform links outcomes back to response patterns, so the organisation gets measurably faster over time - not just better documented.

 Read the CIO and CTO's guide to reducing MTTR.